 *Free Version / no pro coverage

 Really only gets into using pre-made templates and then spends a great deal of time trying to create an exact replica of another design.
 Still useful and well made, but I would have liked to see him get into more of the functionalities Kadence offers.

 I especially like this one as although he only works on these pricing tables, he gets into properly designing them for desktop and mobile along with good design principles.

 This guy appears to do a good job of a full site built with the free Kadence theme and free Kadence blocks.

 Elements & Hooks / Advanced

 *Pro Version Only

-There’s more to it then that, but this is the best part of the video in my opinion as it really opens up the design options for Kadence built headers.
+There’s more to it than custom elements, but this is the best part of the video in my opinion as it really opens up the design options for Kadence-built headers.

-This really only starts at the 17 minute mark, prior that it’s mostly general header design info.
+This really only starts at the 17-minute mark, prior to that it’s mostly general-header design info.

 Contact form Kadence Blocks